Railyard

 Unfortunately, Rails has a ton of dependencies and so installing it globally makes an absolute mess of your gem list.
 It completely obscures any relevant information you might be trying to find in there.
 And good luck uninstalling it; you’re going to have to manually uninstall each dependency.

-I realize this is an unusual nit, but it bothers me to no end.
+I realize this is an unusual nit, but it really bothers me.
 You don’t need Rails globally except to generate new app skeletons.
 So I whipped up a simple gem called Railyard.
 It sandboxes Rails, installing it locally inside the gem, on demand.
 You can use it to switch to any Rails version you like and generate a Rails skeleton for it, without having to install Rails globally.

 $ gem install railyard